 Throughout these years, various occupational health and safety projects have been implemented, especially with regard to the culture of safety and to risk awareness.
-These initiatives – together with ongoing training and coaching of staff, specific actions for the improvement of vehicles and equipment, and timely analysis and investigation of accidents and near misses have allowed us to achieve important results.
+These initiatives – together with ongoing training and coaching of staff, specific actions for the improvement of vehicles and equipment, and timely analysis and investigation of accidents and near misses – have allowed us to achieve important results.
 The specific indicators, reported below and illustrated, are a tangible sign of the improvements attained by the Group in this important field.

-The accident frequency index at Group level further improved compared to the previous years (-4.7% compared to 2016 and -18% compared to the last three years on a like-for-like basis).
-The positive result obtained by Hera Spa (frequency index of 15.9 in 2017, down 10% compared to the previous year on a like-for-like basis) and by Marche Multiservizi (frequency index of 16.6 in 2017, rising by almost 21% compared to the previous year) improved the Group’s overall figure.
-If we consider accidents lasting less than 3 days (28 in 2017), the frequency index drops to 18.7 (-8.1% compared to the previous year, on a like-for-like basis).
+The accident frequency index at Group level further improved compared to the previous years (-8.2% compared to the previous year).
+The positive result obtained by the AcegasApsAmga Group (frequency index of 11.9 in 2018, down 42% compared to the previous year) improved the Group’s overall figure.
+If we consider accidents lasting less than 3 days (39 in 2018), the frequency index drops to 18.4 (-4.7% compared to the previous year, on a like-for-like basis).

-The number of ongoing accidents (while travelling to/from work) accounted for 21% of the total, dropping slightly in absolute terms as a percentage compared to the figure of the previous year.
-In 2016, the number of days of absence due to accidents attributable to ongoing accidents (while travelling to/from work) accounts for 21% of the total days of absence.
+The number of ongoing accidents (while travelling to/from work) accounted for 26% of the total, dropping in absolute terms and as a percentage compared to the figure of the previous year.
+In 2018, the number of days of absence due to accidents attributable to ongoing accidents (while travelling to/from work) accounts for 21% of the total days of absence.
 The perimeters most affected are Herambiente (33.3% of the total) and Hera (30% of the total); in Marche Multiservizi they account for 12.9% while the percentage is marginal for the AcegasApsAmga perimeter: 5.8%.

-If we analyse the single accidents that occurred during 2017, there were no critical situations as regards how they occurred or their consequences.
+If we analyse the single accidents that occurred during 2018, there were no critical situations as regards how they occurred or their consequences.
 The only relevant case in Hera SpA was an accident that occurred to a blue-collar worker in the Water Department who was hit by a car while working in the middle of the road.
-Slipping and ongoing accidents, 32% and 24% respectively, are the two main causes of accidents in Hera Spa.
+Slipping and ongoing accidents are the two main causes of accidents.